naokiiwakami/analog3/README.md

-# analog3
+# Analog3
 Analog3 is a software/hardware hybrid synthesizer system.

 ## About This Project
 This is a software-controlled analog synthesizer project.

-One of the advantages of an analog synthesizer is smoothness of its voice.
+One of the advantages of analog synthesizers is smoothness of its voice.
-Sound of analog VCO is so beautiful and has its taste that is hard to be reproduced by digital/software oscillators.
+Sound of analog VCO is so beautiful and has some special taste that is hard to be reproduced by digital/software oscillators.

 However, it has significant disadvantage when you want to put complex modulations.
-For example, typical envelope generator of analog synthesizer gives too simple shape to create musically-attractive sound, especially at the attack part - it usually has only four parameters.
+For example, typical analog envelope generator has only four parameters (A, D, S, and R) which are too simple to create rich musical expression, especially at the attack part.
+Software/digital envelope generators have much more parameters, but analog parameters are fundamentally limited by number of knobs to be on the panel.

 Digital/software control works much better for such complex control.
 Analog3 is an effort to take advantage of both analog and digital synthesis.